endocode/LCV-CM/README.md

 ## Acronyms used within the Matrix :

-TBD = To be defined
-Associations that still need to be defined.
+TBD = To be defined: associations that still need to be defined.

-NS = Not Supported
-Momentarily referred to the `or later` notations used for certain licenses.
+NS = Not Supported: momentarily referred to the `or later` notations used for certain licenses.
 Currently, LCV is supporting only specific licenses.